cdziv/devkit/packages/ddd/README.md

 expect(updatedChipCount.equals(chipCount)).toBe(true);
 ```

-### Entity / Aggregate Root
+### Entities/Aggregate Roots

 Now, it’s time to design the player object.
-A player has a unique identifier and should be designed as an entity rather than a value object.
-In a poker game, a player not only needs to maintain the domain invariants of its internal state but also perform actions like raising, calling, or waiting for external events to change its internal state, acting like a gateway.
-Therefore, we design it as an aggregate root.
+A player has a unique identifier and should be designed as an entity, not a value object.
+In a poker game, a player must maintain domain invariants for its internal state, perform actions like raising or calling, and respond to external events by updating its state, acting like a gateway.
+Thus, we design it as an aggregate root.

-An aggregate root needs to define an ID:
+An aggregate root requires defining an ID:

 ```ts
 class UUID extends EntityId<string> {